History of the Indiana Pacers: Brawl at the Palace of Auburn Hills

 The final game (Game 6) was on May 19, 2005; Reggie Miller, in his final NBA game, scored 27 points and received a huge standing ovation from the crowd.
 Despite Miller's effort, the Pacers lost, sending Miller into retirement without an NBA Championship in his 18-year career, all with the Pacers.
-Miller had his #31 jersey retired by the Pacers on March 30, 2006 when the Pacers played the Phoenix Suns.
+Miller had his #31 jersey retired by the Pacers on March 30, 2006, when the Pacers played the Phoenix Suns.

 The Pacers made a major move for the 2005–06 season by signing Šarūnas Jasikevičius, the floor leader of two-time defending Euroleague champions Maccabi Tel Aviv.

-Decline (2005–2010)
+2005–2010: Decline

+2005–2006

 In 2005, the Pacers got off to an average start.
 On December 10, 2005, Ron Artest told a reporter for the Indianapolis Star that he wanted to be traded, saying "the team would be better off without me".
 Various Pacers, including Jermaine O'Neal, soon denounced him, as O'Neal did not want to talk about it.
 On December 12, the Pacers placed Artest on their inactive list and began seeking a trade for the troubled star.
 On December 16, the NBA fined Ron Artest $10,000 for publicly demanding a trade, which is similar to "degrading the league".

 After that, the team had gone on a 9–12 tailspin and was 22–22, a far cry from the beginning where people mentioned that the Pacers would be one of the NBA's elite.
 On January 24, 2006, it was said that Artest would be traded to the Sacramento Kings for Peja Stojaković, when the trade was declined suddenly.
 The following day, however, the trade was accepted, and Indiana finally cut ties with the troubled All-Star.
 On February 1, 2006, they managed to beat the Kobe Bryant-led Lakers, keeping the high-scorer below his average.
 Jermaine O'Neal was also sidelined with a torn left groin and missed two months.
 The Pacers finished the season 41–41.

 Despite the Artest saga and many key injuries the Pacers made the playoffs for the 14th time in 15 years.
 They also were the only road team to win Game 1 of a first-round playoff series.
 However, New Jersey won game 2 to tie the series at 1–1 heading back to Indiana.
 In game 3 Jermaine O'Neal scored 37 points as the Pacers regained a 2–1 series lead.
 The Nets, however, won games four and five to take a 3–2 series lead.
 In Game 6 Anthony Johnson scored 40 points but the Pacers' season came to an end as the Nets won 96–90.